isotope-crypto/urx-isotope-cpuminer/README.md

 other uses.
 (But the cache will still be full, so you might want to free up some cache if you want to use the computer while mining.)

+#### HUGEPAGE AND CPU AFFINITY
+Instructions in the PGP Signed Readme included in the archive!

 #### WINDOWS 10 MININUM REQUIREMENTS:
 Visual C++ redistributable 2015 X64 [Windows]